 Helping Adult Women Addicted to OPIOIDS

-Great Lakes Women’s Rehab, an Adult and Teen Challenge addiction treatment center in Milwaukee, WI, understands that you need to find help for your loved one who is caught up in addiction to opioids, and we want to help!
+Great Lakes Women’s Rehab, one of the best Milwaukee rehabs, understands that you need to find help for your loved one who is caught up in addiction to opioids, and we want to help!
 We are a low cost drug and alcohol addiction treatment center with separate residential home locations for men and women.

 We know facing life-controlling problems such as drug and alcohol addictions are incredibly difficult.
 That’s why our proven residential rehabilitation program helps struggling women (18+ yrs. old) become established in society through holistic recovery, mentoring, education, and job training.

 The opioid epidemic has been ravaging America for nearly 30 years.
 Everywhere you turn, there’s anothertragic headline detailing the horrors of opioid abuse and addiction.While deaths are skyrocketing lately due to easy access to opiates, there has been a dark side to these pain-killing substances throughout American history.
 This latest epidemic is but one in a series of troubling periods of human suffering and death in America resulting from the abuse of opiates, going as far back as the arrival of the Mayflower in the 1620s.